Prevailing wage rates must be paid to workers on all public works projects in the state of Oregon.

 Step 3: Determine the duties that are being performed by each worker

-Find the definition that most closely matches the actual work the employee is doing on the project If you have any questions about these classifications, we are happy to help.
+Find the definition that most closely matches the actual work the employee is doing on the project.
+A more comprehensive list of duties can be located in the "Definitions of Covered Occupations for Public Works Contracts in Oregon."
+If you have any questions about these classifications, we are happy to help.
 Call us at

 Step 4: Find prevailing wage rates for occupation(s) and region(s)

 Once you have found the correct region and occupation(s), consult the rate book in effect when your project was first advertised for bid.
 Note: be sure to check as well for any amendments to those rates that became effective before your project was first advertised for bid.
 Amendments, corrections and our most recent rate books are all available online by